 Dear CPB Friend:

-As you plan your charitable giving for 2022,
+As you plan your 2022 year-end charitable giving,

 please include a generous gift to the Center for Practical Bioethics.